Health Sciences (PhD Program)

 Third to Fifth Year: Dissertation

-Upon successful completion of coursework, and the successful completion of the qualifying exam and the defense of the dissertation proposal, the student is officially designated as a PhD candidate, and proceeds to full-time work on the dissertation under the direct supervision of the advisor and any other designated committee members.
+Upon successful completion of coursework, and the successful completion of the qualifying exam and the defense of the dissertation proposal, the student is officially designated as a PhD candidate, and proceeds to full-time work on the dissertation under the direct supervision of the supervisor and any other designated committee members.
 Once the dissertation proposal has been approved by the committee, any major changes made to the dissertation proposal require further approval of the committee.

 Under normal circumstances, students are expected to complete their research and the writing of the dissertation within three years of becoming a Doctoral candidate.